-Populate QualityMeasure::BackgroundUniformity with a value on [0,1] giving degree of non-uniformity of region behind the subject.
-Higher is worse.
+Populate QualityMeasure::BackgroundUniformity with a value on [0,1] giving degree of uniformity of region behind the subject.
+Higher is more uniform.
+(Edited 2023-01-25)

 - With uniform background

 - The shadows from the subject head

 - With cluttered background

 - Some statistics or visualization of actual vs. estimated - Perhaps an error tradeoff characteristic